andrewn/deskie/README.md

 # ePaper display × ResinOS

+This renders [a calendar web page](https://the-day-today.glitch.me/)] screenshot every minute using headless-Chromium.
+The screenshot is saved at a 2.7 inch epaper display resolution (169,264 px) which is then sent to hte connected epaper display.

+Some screenshot file is hashed and the screen will not be updated if the hash matches the last image saved.

 ## Background

 This is based on the [`resin-io-playground/resinio-PaPiRus`](https://github.com/resin-io-playground/resinio-PaPiRus) Dockerfile here adapted to work on Debian Stretch (Pi2 / 3) or Raspbian Stretch (Pi 1 / Zero).